1 Corinthians 13 (NIV)

 Love is also not easily angered.
 When we look at the life of Jesus, we can see times when he was angered by evil, by the hypocrisy of religious leaders, and by the abuse of the innocent.
 As we see in the life of Jesus Christ, at times the love of God can lead to anger over evil and injustice.

 Yet the love of God is slow to anger.
 It is never the first response to a situation.
 Though our anger may be righteous and justified, it should never give way to wrath.
 Christ’s disciples leave the pursuit of justice to God and the those in authority.
 (James 1:20, Romans 13:1-7) Love causes us to exercise self-control and allows us to walk away from situations and turn the other cheek.

 Love keeps no record of wrongs.
 Can you love someone and refuse to forgive them at the same time?
 According to Paul, that is not possible.
 True love forgives the wrongs that have been done to us and holds no grudges.
 Jesus explained to us that we must forgive others so that we may be forgiven ourselves.
 When we truly love others, we desire to see them excel and not be distressed over our refusal to forgive them for something they have repented of.
 True love does not withhold forgiveness to those who seek it.

 Love does not delight in evil but rejoices with the truth

+Godly love trusts, and it hopes, and it perseveres.
 Godly love holds on and keeps going.
-When adversities or opposition bring resistance, godly love preserves and pressed forward, and is manifested by believers in spite of all else.
+When adversities and situations bring resistance, godly love preserves and presses forward.
 Though the situation may look bleak, true love is full of hope and trust towards God.